acourdavault/manager/TESTING.md

 Run:

 - `yarn storybook` in one terminal
-- In a **new terminal** `npx wait-on http://localhost:6006 && yarn storybook:e2e`
+- In a **new terminal** `yarn run wait-on http://localhost:6006 && yarn storybook:e2e`

-`npx wait-on` will simply wait for the storybook server on 6006 to be ready.
+`yarn run wait-on` will simply wait for the storybook server on 6006 to be ready.

 #### How to run with docker